-Its yoga and mindfulness programs are also a draw for people who want to improve body, mind and spirit.
+Its yoga and mindfulness programs are also a draw for people who want to improve their body, mind, and spirit.
 The perfect place to do that is inside their yoga studio surrounded by a myriad of Buddhas painted onto two of the walls.
-The gold and silver murals bring an instant smile to your face and transforms an otherwise typical studio into a sanctuary for self-reflection.
+The gold and silver murals bring an instant smile to your face and transform an otherwise typical studio into a sanctuary for self-reflection.

 The murals were added to the resort in 2017, painted by Amanda Giacomini, an artist and yoga instructor as part of her 10,000 Buddhas project that consists of Buddha murals across the globe.
 It also makes for a great Instagram backdrop.
 The yoga studio and classes are open and available for guests only.

 Westin Mission Hills Golf Resort & Spa is brimming with activities to keep the entire family busy.
 There’s swimming, golf, massages at the spa, and bowling.
 That’s right, bowling!
 The resort boasts its own 4-lane bowling alley where kids can play duckpin bowling while the parents watch close by from the microbrewery-style bar with arcade games.

 While most resorts are dog friendly, Westin Mission Hills hosts individual dogs until they are adopted through a partnership with Animal Samaritans.
 If you didn’t show up with a dog, you can certainly leave with one.